-There is no national capacity building strategy in relation to World Heritage conservation, protection, presentation and management but capacity building is being done on an ad hoc basis
+There is a national capacity building strategy in relation to World Heritage conservation, protection, presentation and management that is effectively implemented

 10.9 - Does the State Party have the institutional capacity to conduct research specifically for World Heritage issues?

-There is effective capacity at the institutional level to conduct research specifically for World Heritage issues.
+There is capacity at the institutional level to conduct research specifically for World Heritage issues but it could be improved.